 When compared to the other products, they are transparent with the sources of both their fish meal and fish oil, listing natural sources such as whole salmon, cod, halibut, krill and squid meal.

-They are both formulated specifically for goldfish, meaning they adhere to the higher carb and low protein diet of goldfish when compared to other breeds of fish.
+They are both formulated specifically for goldfish, meaning they adhere to the higher carb and lower protein diet when compared to other species.